Information about the policy, procedures and legislation relevant to the research funding provided by the NHMRC.

 All grants funded by the NHMRC are offered in accordance with the Deed of Agreement between the NHMRC and the Administering Institution.
 The funding includes a requirement for regular administrative activities and reporting.

-Under the Deed of Agreement the Institution must meet clearance requirements and obtain and maintain the necessary approvals for the duration of the Project.
+Under the Funding Agreement and Deeds of Agreement, Administering Institutions must obtain and maintain any necessary approvals for the duration of the Funding Period

 Research Funding Access Policy